This blog may contain affiliate links. Read our disclosure policy for more info.

 Only a 45-minute drive from the city this beautiful beach is a must-visit for anyone who loves nature.

-Bethells Beach stretches almost 2km along New Zealand’s west coast and is made up of black volcanic sand.
+Bethells Beach stretches almost 2 kilometers (1.2 miles) along New Zealand’s West Coast and is made up of black volcanic sand.
 There is a “Jurassic Park” feeling as you wander the shoreline.
 And as well as being amazing to see, the scenery also makes for some pretty awesome photos!

-This, along with the stunning landscapes that surround the beach, makes it one of the most beautiful places I have visited near Auckland – and one of the best beaches!
+This, along with the stunning landscapes that surround the beach, makes it one of the most beautiful places I have visited near Auckland!

-In fact, in one day at Bethells Beach, you can see all these amazing places – in this guide to Bethells Beach, I’m going to show you how.
+In fact, in one day at Bethells Beach, you can see all of these amazing places – in this guide to Bethells Beach, I’m going to tell you how.

-The topics in this guide to Bethells Beach and area are:
+The topics in this guide to Bethells Beach and areas are:

 - Getting to Bethells Beach